Engee documentation

 It can be argued that the average error of the LSTM network is closer to 0 than that of the RNN.

-We saved the neural networks to files for further use.
+We have saved the neural networks to files for future reference.

-To load them into memory, you will first need to load the library Flux.
+To load them into memory, you will need to download the library first Flux.

 Conclusion

-We have trained a neural network to predict MTBF and can now build an indirect measurement sensor to practice it in an Engee model environment, and generate code for an embedded platform and perform real-world testing.
+We have trained the neural network to predict the time to failure and now we can assemble a sensor for indirect measurements in order to work it out in the Engee model environment, as well as generate code for the embedded platform and conduct tests in real conditions.

-Note also that for training purposes, to speed up the learning process, we implemented a very small neural network and trained it for a fairly small number of cycles.
-Training both models took about 10 minutes each in 4 threads on two processors (without GPU).
+We also note that for educational purposes, in order to speed up the learning process, we implemented a very small neural network and trained it for a fairly small number of cycles.
+The training of both models took about 10 minutes * in 4 threads on two processors (without GPU)*.